navis09/OCA-Preparation/README.md

-# OCA-Preparation
+# OCA-Java-Preparation
-Some fragment knowledge to help you prepare for OCA exam.
+Some fragment knowledge to help you prepare for OCA Java exam.